CHT2520/php-basics/getting-started-with-XAMPP.md

 - Try and start the server agin.

 #### MySQL still won't start
 - If when you start MySQL it starts and then almost imediately shuts down, you can try the following fix - https://stackoverflow.com/questions/18022809/how-can-i-solve-error-mysql-shutdown-unexpectedly.
-Follow the instruction for the highest ranked answer.
-The ones that start 'Important: do not delete the ibdata1 file.
-You could destroy all your databases.'
-Essentially these instructions get you to use the back-up data to fix your database.
+Follow the instructions for the highest ranked answer.
+The one that starts *'Important: do not delete the ibdata1 file.
+You could destroy all your databases.'* Essentially these instructions get you to use the back-up data to fix your database.

 ### Important